Casburggraaf/Groei.Amsterdam/README.md

 * A Scrollbar to slide through the years
 * Can be used with or without mouse or touchscreen
 * An autoplay function with an option to increase the play speed
-* Serverside fetching and parsing of the api
+* server-side fetching and parsing of the api
 * An offline([ServiceWorker](https://serviceworke.rs/)) and Non-JavaScript([EJS Templating](http://www.embeddedjs.com)) version

 ## 🚀 Installation